Association of $1K Financial Incentive With COVID-19 Vaccination

 Media advisory: The full study and commentary are linked to this news release.

-Authors: Michael S. Leapman, M.D., of the Yale School of Medicine in New Haven, Connecticut, is the corresponding author.
+Authors: Benjamin D. Smith, M.D., of the University of Texas MD Anderson Cancer Center in Houston, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.